Marv Recinto

 Funded by CHASE AHRC Doctoral Training Partnership

-I consider the theme of ‘excess’ in alternative art practices in 21st-century Manila.
+I consider the political aesthetics of “exess” in the Philippines from 1998–2022.
 Entrenched in new materialist ideologies that are primarily guided by interdisciplinary decolonial scholarship, my research interrogates visual discourses concerned with politics and/or activism.
-By considering radical Filipino art and art-initiatives, I propose ‘excess’ as a decolonial framework that complicates hegemonic modes of value and challenges both western and local Philippine power structures.
+By considering radical Filipino art, I propose ‘excess’ as a decolonial framework that complicates hegemonic modes of value and challenges both western and local Philippine power structures.

 Education